 One of the questions I’m regularly asked is, “Pastor, can I commit a sin that God cannot forgive?”

 Jesus addressed the topic in Mark 3:20-30.
 According to Jesus, there is one thing a person can do for which there is no forgiveness either in this age or in the age to come: blaspheming against the Holy Spirit.
-But what do does it mean to blaspheme the Holy Spirit?
+But what does it mean to blaspheme the Holy Spirit?

-I want to look directly at Jesus’ concluding statement in verses 28-30:
+Let’s look directly at Jesus’ concluding statement in verses 28-30:

 This paragraph has often been misunderstood by Christians.
 To arrive at the correct interpretation, we have to begin with the last phrase, which explains why Jesus made this statement.
 He gave this teaching because His foes were accusing Him of having an unclean spirit (verse 22).
 Our Lord was telling them, in essence, “There is a sin that you are on the verge of committing.
 You should be very careful, because you’re about to do something for which there is no forgiveness.”

 What was it?